Sanduranga/p16_clothing-app/README.md

 then navigate back after completing create docker images for both. `cd ..` then run `docker-compose up`

+⚡⚡⚡ Although successfully composed up, if backend container does not run, please run again only backend composer container.

 The application should now be accessible.
-The frontend is usually available at http://localhost:5000 and the backend at http://localhost:8088 at your local machine server.
+The frontend is usually available at http://localhost:5000 and the backend at http://localhost:8080 at your local machine server.

 🏋🏾‍♂️🏋🏾‍♂️ Contributing
 ⚡ I'm welcome your suggetion and advices.